optodeveloper/SSH-Demo/README.md

 ## OptoMMP: Python Scripts

-The following Python scripts use OptoMMP thru the socket interface to communicate *groov* EPIC:
+The following Python scripts use OptoMMP thru the socket interface to communicate *groov* EPIC, and don't require any prior setup:

 *"mmpgetuptime"* returns the uptime (ms) of the controller: one optional parameter for host.
 * `python mmpgetuptime.py`    will default to localhost.